Dynamics of states of infinite quantum systems as a cornerstone of the second law of thermodynamics: The second law as a theorem for two classes of models of interacting spins at : the necessity of extended perturbations

-and then by extension as usual.
-Take $\omega=\omega_{0}^{+}$ as one of the ground states of the Hamiltonian defined by ~\eqref{(3.5)}, the other case, $\omega_{0}^{-}$, as well as any convex combination of the two, being similar.
-Choose, in ~\eqref{(3.9)}, $V_{\Lambda}$ as a tranverse, sufficiently strong magnetic field (which commutes with $H_{\Lambda}$):
+Above, $V_{\Lambda}$ is a perturbation, and $\lambda$ a coupling constant.
+We take the initial state $\omega_{in}=\omega_{0}^{+}$ as one of the ground states of the Hamiltonian defined by ~\eqref{(3.5)}, the other case, $\omega_{0}^{-}$, as well as any convex combination of the two, being similar.
+Choose the perturbation $V_{\Lambda}$ as a tranverse, sufficiently strong magnetic field

 where

 with $h_{x} ; x \in \mathbf{Z}$ a sequence of positive numbers satisfying the condition

 where $\alpha > 2$ and $\psi > 1$.
 Above,